South Africa's Pistorius granted parole over girlfriend's murder

 The Constitutional Court last month ruled that was a mistake, paving the way for a new hearing.

-“I do not believe Oscar’s version,” she said in her submission to the board that was read to the media outside the detention centre by a family spokesman.
+Pistorius’ lawyers welcomed the ruling.
+He said he was however “disappointed” that the release date was “not sooner”, given the delay caused by the error made in March.

-As part of his rehabilitation, Pistorius met Steenkamp’s parents last year, in a process authorities said aims to ensure inmates “acknowledge the harm they have caused”.
+As part of his rehabilitation, Pistorius met Steenkamp’s parents last year.
+Authorities said it was aimed at ensuring inmates “acknowledge the harm they have caused”.

-June Steenkamp was not present at the parole hearing on Friday and was being represented by a family spokesman and a lawyer.

 Steenkamp’s father Barry died in September aged 80.